All-Mem: Agentic Lifelong Memory via Dynamic Topology Evolution

 \subsection{Ablation Study}

-We conduct structured ablations on \textsc{LoCoMo} to isolate the contribution of three core design choices in \textsc{All-Mem}: visible-surface gating, offline consolidation, and budgeted recovery.
-Table~\ref{tab:ablation_selected} reports a focused subset of variants that directly supports the main claims, while the full ablation suite is deferred to Appendix~\ref{app:ablation_full} (Table~\ref{tab:ablation_full}).
-All variants use the same generator, embedding model, ANN backend, and retrieval budgets unless noted otherwise.
+We conduct ablations on LoCoMo to isolate three core design choices: visible-surface gating, offline topology consolidation, and budgeted recovery.
+Table~\ref{tab:ablation_selected} reports representative variants; the full ablation suite is in Appendix~\ref{app:ablation_full}.

-\paragraph{Visible-surface gating.} \textbf{No-Visibility} forces $a_i{=}1$ for all units and builds Stage~1 ANN over the full archive $\mathcal{V}_N$.
-Performance drops and memory-module latency increases, indicating that restricting coarse retrieval to the visible surface is important for both selectivity and scalability at long horizons.
+\paragraph{Visible-surface gating.} No-Visibility forces all units to remain searchable by setting $a_i{=}1$.
+This reduces F1 from 52.18 to 47.63 and R@5 from 46.63 to 41.84, while increasing memory-module latency from 23.02ms to 34.58ms.
+Thus, exposing the full archive harms both selectivity and efficiency.